MichaelCade/90DaysOfDevOps/Days/day34.md

  Please make sure you change the file location in the script to suit your environment.

-At this first stage we have no virtual network or virtual machines created in our environment, I only have a cloudshell storage location configured in my resource group.
+At this first stage, we have no virtual network or virtual machines created in our environment, I only have a cloud shell storage location configured in my resource group.

 I first of all run my [PowerShell script](Cloud/01VirtualNetworking/Module4_90DaysOfDevOps.ps1)